 …with Robert Netting on smallholder agriculture:

-His current research projects include a) genetically modified crops in developing countries and b) “new American farmers.”
-Further information is available on his cv.
+His current research projects include a) genetically modified crops in developing countries, especially India and the Philippines, and b) “new American farmers.”
+Further information is available on his website.

 Kudos !